grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-helm-chart-4.x-to-5.0.md

 # Migrate the Helm chart from version 4.x to 5.0

-Grafan Mimir Helm chart version 5.0 and later does not install [PodSecurityPolicy](https://kubernetes.io/docs/concepts/security/pod-security-policy/) objects on Kubernetes version 1.24 by default to prepare for upgrade to Kubernetes version 1.25.
+The `mimir-distributed` Helm chart version 5.0 and later does not install [PodSecurityPolicy](https://kubernetes.io/docs/concepts/security/pod-security-policy/) objects on Kubernetes version 1.24 by default to prepare for upgrade to Kubernetes version 1.25.

 ## Prerequisite